tc39/notes/meetings/2015-09/sept-24.md

 }
 ```

-This works fine, but it has two problems:
+This works fine, but it has two problemLs:

 1. It requires the use of ES5 function as constructors.
 In an ideal world, new classes would be written using class syntax.
 2. It uses a meta-property, `new.target` to disambiguate the two paths, but its meaning is not apparent to those not familiar with the meta-property.